Get instant quote

 Are PLA and PETG biodegradable?

 PLA is recyclable and can be composted by industrial composting facilities.
-PETG is not biodegradable but is recyclable.
+PETG is not biodegradable but it is recyclable.

 Is PLA or PETG stronger?